HortonworksUniversity/Security_Labs/extras/active-directory.md

       - Select "All Tasks" -> "Import...", and import the the "p12".
       - Reboot the Active Directory server for it to load the certificate.
    - Step by step instructions [here](https://www.trustico.com/install/import/iis7/iis7-pfx-installation.php)

+4. For example to use the same certificate as the one used in the security lab:
+   - Copy wildcard-lab-hortonworks-net.p12 to the Active Directory server from [here](https://github.com/HortonworksUniversity/Security_Labs/blob/master/extras/wildcard-lab-hortonworks-net.p12?raw=true)
+   - On your Active Directory server:
+      - Run "mmc"
+      - Open the "Certificates snap-in".
+      - Expand the "Certificates" node under "Personal".
+      - Select "All Tasks" -> "Import...", and import the the "p12".
+      - Reboot the Active Directory server for it to load the certificate.
+   - Step by step instructions [here](https://www.trustico.com/install/import/iis7/iis7-pfx-installation.php)

 ****************************************